MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 # QR code tracking overview

 HoloLens 2 can detect QR codes in the environment around the headset, establishing a coordinate system at each code's real-world location.
 HoloLens 2 can also render holograms in the same location on multiple devices to create a shared experience.
-Once you enable your device's webcam, you'll be able to recognize QR codes in the latest versions of your projects.
+Once you enable your device's webcam, you'll recognize QR codes in the latest versions of your projects.
 Before going to production, we recommend that you follow the [best practices](#best-practices-for-qr-code-detection) we've included at the end of the article.

 ## Device support